ki-preclinical-imaging-and-testing/science_data_kit/docs/tasks.md

    - [ ] Implement connection pooling for Neo4j
    - [ ] Create a database abstraction layer to simplify database operations
    - [ ] Add database migration support for schema changes
+   - [✓] Implement save and load functionality for Neo4j databases

 [ ] 5.
 Improve application state management
    - [ ] Refactor session state management to be more organized and predictable